 Triggered by the huge amount of archive files generated by several databases each night, we have been looking for a solution to reduce this dramatically.

-This solution exists !!
+solution exists !!

-And it is called “Global Temporary Tables”.
+called “Global Temporary Tables”.

 The definition: